amirakul/Python-API-Challenge/README.md

 ![graph4](Images_of_Graphs/WindSpeed_vs_Latitude.png)

+* One can see that there is no direct correlation between windspeed and latitude.

 After each pair of plots explain what the linear regression is modeling such as any relationships you notice and any other analysis you may have.

 Final notebook includes: